-- Size: While the term brood is generally only applied to multiple chicks, bird broods can range from 1-15 or more eggs or chicks depending on the species.
+- Size: While the term brood is generally only applied to multiple chicks, bird broods can range from one to 15 or more eggs or chicks depending on the species.
 Precocial birds such as waterfowl and game birds generally have larger broods than passerines.
-Birds with very long chick care periods, such as albatrosses, raptors and penguins, may have just 1-2 eggs per brood.
+Birds with very long chick care periods, such as albatrosses, raptors, and penguins, may have just one to two eggs per brood.

 - Parentage: A brood is generally hatched and cared for by just one set of parents, but the exact parental structure of a bird family can vary.
-Some broods may include eggs from egg dumping species and so have different parents, even if only one set of parents is responsible for the incubation and chick care.
-Brood parasites may leave eggs in a nest, and polygamous birds may also have eggs from different parents in the same nest.
-For some bird species that lay multiple broods, juvenile birds that hatched in an earlier brood may remain in the family group to care for chicks from later broods.
+Some broods may include eggs from egg dumping species that lay eggs in communal nests, so the brood will have different genetic parents, even if only one set of parents is responsible for incubation and chick care.
+Polygamous birds may also have eggs from different parents in the same nest.
+For some bird species that lay multiple broods in one season, juvenile birds hatched in an earlier brood may remain in the family group to care for chicks from later broods.
 In these multi-generational arrangements, the broods are still considered separate even though the young birds may all share the same genetic parentage.

-- Incubation Period: Some birds have very short brood periods and properly incubated eggs may hatch in just a few days.
+- Incubation Period: Some birds have very short brood periods, and properly incubated eggs may hatch in just a few days.
 Other eggs may need delicate brooding for several weeks before they are mature enough to hatch properly.
-The incubation period may vary slightly depending on ambient climate conditions, overall temperature, egg health and other factors.
+Even in the same bird species, the incubation period may vary slightly depending on ambient climate conditions, overall temperature, egg health, and other factors.

 How Birds Brood